ozgun-ozdemir/API-Management-System/README.md

 # Simple REST API with Crow and PostgreSQL
-This project implements a simple RESTful API using the Crow microframework and PostgreSQL for database management.
+This project implements a simple RESTful API using the Crow micro framework and PostgreSQL for database management.
 The API provides endpoints for managing users, products, and orders.

 ## Features
 - **User Management**: Add, update, delete, and list users.